Best yoga studio software in 2026

 pros

-- Deep mid-market product surface — franchise reporting, payroll integration, member management
+- Deep mid-market feature set — franchise reporting, payroll integration, member management

 - All-in-one consolidation reduces tool count